 On September 10, 1987, Mengistu became a civilian president under a new constitution, and the country was renamed the People’s Democratic Republic of Ethiopia.
 Mengistu’s government was faced with enormous difficulties throughout the 1980s in the form of droughts, widespread famine (notably the Ethiopian famine of 1984-1985), and insurrections, particularly in the northern regions of Tigre and Eritrea.
 In 1989, the Tigrean People’s Liberation Front merged with other ethnically based opposition movements to form the Ethiopian People’s Revolutionary Democratic Front (EPRDF).
 In May 1991, EPRDF forces advanced on Addis Ababa.
 The EPRDF forces successful toppling of the Mengistu government coincided with the fall of Communism in the Soviet Union.
 The new Russian government ended aid to Ethiopia.

-Mariam Mengistu fled the country with 50 family and Derg members and was soon granted asylum in Zimbabwe as an official “guest” of Robert Mugabe, the president of that country.
+Mengistu fled the country with 50 family and Derg members and was soon granted asylum in Zimbabwe as an official “guest” of Robert Mugabe, the president of that country.
 Mengistu left behind almost the entire membership of the original Derg and the Workers Party of Ethiopia (WPE) leadership, which was promptly arrested and put on trial upon the assumption of power by the EPRDF.
-Mengistu still resides in Zimbabwe, despite attempts by Ethiopia to extradite him to face trial.
+Ethopia has usuccessfully attempted to extradite him to face trial.
 Several former members of the Derg have been sentenced to death in absentia by the new regime.
-The trial against Mariam Mengistu started in 1994, and in January 2007 he was sentenced to life imprisonment for genocide.
+The trial against Mengistu started in 1994, and in January 2007 he was sentenced to life imprisonment for genocide.
+On May 26, 2008, Mengistu was sentenced to death in absentia by the Ethiopian High Court, overturning his sentence of life imprisonment.
 He remains in exile in Zimbabwe.